Internal Advisory Council

 Dr. Wendy Casper is a Distinguished University Professor, the Peggy E. Swanson Endowed Chair of Management and Associate Dean for Research in the College of Business at the University of Texas at Arlington (UTA).
 She is also Associate Editor at the Journal of Applied Psychology.
 Based on her scholarly contributions to understanding work-nonwork issues, she was elected Fellow of the Society for Industrial-Organizational Psychology and the American Psychological Association and was named one of the top 50 thought leaders on work and family issues by the Work and Family Researchers Network.
 She has won numerous awards for her research including the William A. Owens Scholarly Achievement Award from the Society for Industrial-Organizational Psychology, the International Human Resource Management Scholarly Research Award from the Human Resource Division of the Academy of Management.
 In 2000 she was awarded the Excellence in Doctoral Student Mentoring Award from UTA and in 2021 she was elected to UTA’s Academy of Distinguished Scholars.
 She received her PhD degree in Industrial/Organizational Psychology from George Mason University, in 2000 and joined UTA later in 2004.

-College of Science
+College of Biology

-Show Dr. Cordero's Bio
+Show Dr. Castoe's Bio

 Dr. Gautam Das